trsong/trsong.github.io/_posts/2021-11-01-DailyQuestionsNov.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Jan 19, 2022 \[Hard\] Graph Coloring
+---
+> **Question:** Given an undirected graph represented as an adjacency matrix and an integer `k`, determine whether each node in the graph can be colored such that no two adjacent nodes share the same color using at most `k` colors.

 ### Jan 18, 2022 \[Medium\] Cutting a Rod
 ---
 > **Question:** Given a rod of length n inches and an array of prices that contains prices of all pieces of size smaller than n.
 Determine the maximum value obtainable by cutting up the rod and selling the pieces.